 Diagnostic Pipeline

-Eye-based and mucosal imaging.
-Community deployable at a fraction of the cost of current diagnostics.
+Eye-based and skin-based imaging, running on one SDK.
+Community deployable screening at a fraction of the current diagnostics cost.
 No blood draw.
-No connectivity required.
+No lab.
+No biowaste.

 The Team